 Several things strike you at once.
 The chapel emulates a Gothic cathedral, with soaring arches, stone walls, stained glass, and a chancel and table at one end, but the space has been subverted.
 The rectangular, formal hierarchical space is set up in the round, and you walk in on a level with the band and the worship leaders—all of whom, incidentally, are dressed pretty much as you are.
 The space is dim, lit almost as much by the many candles as by the ornate chandeliers overhead.

 You sit down and worship begins.
 The service is structured and yet informal.
-As the group progresses through ancient rhythms of prayer, preaching, and song, people move about the room at will, getting up when moved to light a candle, or to kneel and meditate on the cushions set up in the Chancel.
+As the group progresses through ancient rhythms of prayer, preaching, and song, people move about the room at will, getting up when moved to light a candle.
 The service is participatory: you are invited to call your prayers out during prayer time, to talk back during the sermon, to tell the story of communion together.
 The old stories are made new through intimate, eclectic, full-body worship.
 The music is a combination of jazzed-up church music and straight jazz reinterpreted by its churchy context.
 After the service, the worshipers gather for hearty food, mission projects, Bible studies, or, for visitors, a tour of the church.
 You head out relaxed, challenged, Spirit-filled, ready.

 Sound like your midweek cup of tea?
 Then come, let the Willie Sordillo Ensemble, Associate Minister Anthony Livolsi, and the Holy Spirit be your guides as you seek to freshen a long-held faith or go deeper with a new one.

 Worship services and events at Old South Church are sometimes photographed and recorded to document the vibrant life of our church.
 If you do not wish to be included in these recordings, please notify an usher.